-More on oil shale
+Test results from nuclear stimulation of oil and gas reservoirs

-Posted by Heading Out on July 5, 2006 - 11:23am Topic: Supply/Production Tags: colorado, gassbuggy, oil shale, project plowshare, rio blanco, rulison [list all tags]
+Posted by Heading Out on March 7, 2010 - 10:57am

+Topic: Supply/Production

+Tags: nuclear explosives, oil shale production, tech talk [list all tags]

 Hmmm!
-Well the tone of some the comments on my last post -dealing with nuclear development of oil shale, helps illustrate one of the points that I want to make in this, a continuation in the posts on oil shale.
+Well, the tone of some the comments on my last post--dealing with nuclear development of oil shale, both recently and when I initially posted it on The Oil Drum helps illustrate one of the points that I want to make in this, a continuation in the posts on oil shale.
 The tone was quite negative, in general, with a number of folk being disturbed at my even bringing it up.
-It points to the fact that, as a political reality (bearing in mind that I tried to stick to technical matters) the use of nuclear adjustment to the local geology is not likely going to be popular.
-As tstreet noted, there is an article in the Colorado Constitution (article XXVI) that he helped put in there.
+It points to the fact that, as a political reality (bearing in mind that I try to stick to technical matters in this series) the use of nuclear adjustment to the local geology is not likely going to be popular.

+As tstreet noted after the original post, there is an article in the Colorado Constitution (article XXVI) that he helped put in there.

 Section 1.
 Nuclear detonations prohibited exceptions.
 No nuclear explosive device may be detonated or placed in the ground for the purpose of detonation in this state except in accordance with this article.
-(Adopted by the People, November 5, 1974 Effective upon proclamation of the Governor, December 20, 1974.)
+(Adopted by the People, November 5, 1974.
+Effective upon proclamation of the Governor, December 20, 1974.)